mbdavid/LiteDB/README.md

-# TODO - next major version
+# Version 3.5?

-- Remove transactions
+- Remove transactions [OK] **BREAK API**
+    * Now, each operation MUST do only 1 operation (read OR write)
-- Remove auto-create index
+- Remove auto-create index [OK]
+- Remove auto-id in database [OK] **BREAK API**
+- Fix simple Lock system (only multi-read/single write) [OK]
+    * Will read thread goes to write?
+YES!
+- Cache results in query before send to client
+- Add collection Sequence (Long) (can be access by LiteEngine)
+- Add auto-id in engine (LiteEngine.Insert(autoIdType = BsonType.ObjectId)
+- Review Database.Insert / Upsert
-- Add full scan when no index
+- Support for Linq-to-Object when no index or any NotImplemented (automatic)
-- think about how/when create indexes defined by [Attributes] of FluentApi
+    * Think about how/when create indexes defined by [Attributes] of FluentApi
-- cache results in query
-- findAndModify
+    * Only for Database (in Engine keep thowing index not found exception)

+- Write more unit test for concurrency
+    * Do tests in lock control only too

+# Initialize
+- When Database "GetCollection" checks if all index exists (when read CollectionPage)
+- **PROBLEM** Still same problem about 1 read operation can do write operation before

+# TODO
+- Check if needs Disk.Flush

 # LiteDB - A .NET NoSQL Document Store in a single data file